-Getting married is a major milestone in a relationship, but it can also bring a new relationship with student loans.
+Getting married is a major milestone in a relationship, and it can create a new relationship with your student loans.
 Like many other financial issues, student loans and marriage can be tough.

-For married borrowers, there’s another major requirement that can really affect how they choose to file taxes: married couples cannot file as married filing separately to be eligible for a student loan interest deduction.
+For married borrowers, another requirement can affect how you choose to file taxes: Married couples must file jointly to be eligible for a student loan interest deduction.

 on Zeta’s secure website

 Meet Zeta – The free budget app specifically for couples

 - Track your spending (individually and together) to see where your money is going

 - Get one view of all your account balances and net worth

 - Split transactions to keep tabs on who owes who